think-root/content-alchemist/README.md

 **Method:** `POST`

 **Description:** This endpoint is used to automatically parse trending repositories and generate description based on certain parameters.
 It also adds the generated posts to the database.
+Supports multilingual text generation.

 **Curl Example:**